 If you wish to apply for leave, intermission or extension of your scholarship you will need to apply at least 4 weeks in advance to the Scholarships Committee via Student Finance.
 Read the information below about the leave that you may be entitled to, and download and complete an Application for Leave or Six Month Extension (Scholarship Students) (PDF 350KB) .

 Applications for leave, intermission or extensions must first be signed off by your supervisor.
 In addition, you must also apply separately to the Office of Graduate Research (OGR) for variations to candidature in cases of extended leave.
 Seek advice and variation to candidature application forms from the OGR HDR Admissions Team.
-Also refer to the RHD Policies and Procedures.
+Also refer to the HDR Policy.

 Note: the information below relates to the following Research Scholarships;